Wertolebus/sb/README.md

 func `ClearTasks()` - remove all tasks.
 This is a fluent method that returns the instance itself for chaining.

-func `CmdSync()` - run tasks synchronously.
-This is a fluent method that returns the instance itself for chaining.
+func `CMDRun()` - run tasks synchronously.

-func `CmdAsync()` - run tasks asynchronously.
 This is a fluent method that returns the instance itself for chaining.